 Cassowaries have a reputation for being dangerous to people and domestic animals.
 During World War II American and Australian troops stationed in New Guinea were warned to steer clear of them.
 The birds have a lethal sharp nail on one of their toes, which had been used to kill people.

-A vintage tropical bird illustration of a great hornbill, found in the Indian subcontinent and Southeast Asia is one of the larger members of the hornbill family.
-Its impressive size and color have made it important in many tribal cultures and rituals.
+A vintage tropical bird illustration of a great hornbill, found in the Indian subcontinent and Southeast Asia, is one of the larger members of the hornbill family.
+Its impressive size and colour have made it important in many tribal cultures and rituals.

 A vintage tropical bird found mainly in the Himalayas, the fire tailed sunbird.

 7. Great Bird of Paradise